LouisSko/reinforcement-learning-for-power-plant-dispatch-in-electricity-markets/README.md

 Please only submit code and no datasets or models because the storage capacities are limited.

 ## Group Members:
-- Forename: Random
+- Forename: Louis
-- Surname: Dude
+- Surname: Skowronek
-- Matriculation Number: XXXXXX
+- Matriculation Number: 2222726

 - Forename: Another
 - Surname: Dude